eclipse-zenoh/zenoh-plugin-dds/README.md

 See [here](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory/shared_memory.html) for more details of shared memory support in Cyclone DDS.

-### ROS2 package
+## ROS 2 package
+:warning: **Please consider using [`zenoh-bridge-ros2dds`](https://github.com/eclipse-zenoh/zenoh-plugin-ros2dds) which is dedicated to ROS 2.**

-If you're a ROS2 user, you can also build `zenoh-bridge-dds` as a ROS package running:
+If you're a ROS 2 user, you can also build `zenoh-bridge-dds` as a ROS package running:
 ```bash
 rosdep install --from-paths . --ignore-src -r -y
 colcon build --packages-select zenoh_bridge_dds --cmake-args -DCMAKE_BUILD_TYPE=Release